elliot-labs/Total-PaaS/README.md

 # Total-PaaS
-A dockerized version of a la mode Total Server
+A dockerized version of A La Mode's Total Server software.
+This runs on a Windows Container.
+Linux is not supported.